fioprotocol/fio-devhub/_docs/protocol/network_peer.md

 The list of transaction states is indexed by transaction ID, expiration time, block number, and connection ID for faster lookup.
 This allows to query the list for any transactions given one or more of the indexed attributes.

 ##### 2.3.2.3.
 State Recycling
-As the LIB block advances (see 3.3.1.
-LIB Catch-Up Mode), all blocks prior to the new LIB block are considered finalized, so their state is removed from the local list of block states, including the list of block states owned by each peer in the list of connections maintained by the node.
+As the LIB block advances, all blocks prior to the new LIB block are considered finalized, so their state is removed from the local list of block states, including the list of block states owned by each peer in the list of connections maintained by the node.
 Likewise, transaction states are removed from the list of transactions based on expiration time.
 Therefore, after a transaction expires, its state is removed from all lists of transaction states.

 The lists of block states and transaction states have a light footprint and feature high rotation, so they are maintained in memory for faster access.
 The actual contents of the blocks and transactions received by a node are stored temporarily in the fork database and the various incoming queues for applied and unapplied transactions, respectively.